AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 The SYCL device selectors will tend to prefer GPU devices where available, but to narrow down the selection of visible devices the `ACPP_VISIBILITY_MASK=vk` environment variable can be used.
-Optionally setting a individual device, for example in the output abouve `ACPP_VISIBILITY_MASK=vk:0` would select the "AMD Radeon Graphics" Vulkan device `ACPP_VISIBILITY_MASK=vk:1` would select the `llvmpipe` Vulkan device.
+Optionally setting a individual device, for example in the output above `ACPP_VISIBILITY_MASK=vk:0` would select the "AMD Radeon Graphics" Vulkan device `ACPP_VISIBILITY_MASK=vk:1` would select the `llvmpipe` Vulkan device.